-Before starting with this complete guide for top things to do in Havana let’s put it into context.
+Before starting with this complete guide for top things to do in Havana let’s put this city into context.

 Permanent puddles that do not disappear.
 Street vendors twenty-four hours.
-Black smoke given off Cadillacs from the 1950s and neoclassical facades falling apart.
-A dozen people peered at the balconies watching the time passing and another around the sidewalks.
+Black smoke given off by Cadillacs from the 1950s and neoclassical facades falling apart.
+A dozen people peered at the balconies watching the time pass, and another dozen around the sidewalks.
 Groups of children playing catch and marbles.
 Discussions about any trivial topic in every corner.
-The smell of the salt broken by the Malecón seawall… Few cities can get to like and to exasperate so much at the same time like this museum trapped in the time called HAVANA.
+The smell of the salt broken by the Malecón seawall… Few cities can come to like and exasperate so much at the same time, like this museum trapped in the time called HAVANA.

-And this city can not leave you indifferent.
-Everything is light and darkness, greatness and decay, black and white.
-What is undeniable, is that within those lights and shadows are found countless treasures; Some obvious and others hidden that we will try to unveil with this Havana Travel Guide.
+And this city cannot leave you feeling indifferent.
+Everything is either light or darkness, greatness or decay, and black or white.
+What is undeniable, is that within those lights and shadows, countless treasures are found.
+Some are obvious while others hidden, which we will try to unveil with this Havana Travel Guide.

 GUIDE for top THINGS TO DO IN HAVANA